qligier/ch-epr/XDS-FHIR resources mapping.md

 ### text
 Mapped to `SubmissionSet.comments`.
 Raw text in XDS, XHTML in FHIR. <br>
-:warning: Tags should be forbidden in FHIR.<br>
+⚠️ Tags should be forbidden in FHIR.<br>
-:warning: Narrative.status is required in FHIR, absent from XDS.
+⚠️ Narrative.status is required in FHIR, absent from XDS.

 ### content
 Contains other resources.